DLorenzoLaguno17/The-Cliffborn-Islands/README.md

 	Death music: Uncharted 2.
 	Player attack and jump: Link from Super Smash Bros.

+## Task List
+	- Òscar Faura:
+		* Implemented pathfinding and enemiess movement
+		* Create and implement the enemies
+		* Created and Implemented entity system
+		* Implemented Save & Load
+	- Dani Lorenzo:
+		* Capped FPS and normalizd movement using dt
+		* Implemented the hook
+		* Created player death and hook animations
+		* Implemented the attack of the player
+		* Created the UML

 This game has been created by Òscar Faura and Daniel Lorenzo.
 Licensed under the [MIT License](LICENSE).